drekka/Alchemic/object-factories.md

 __AcMethod__ can define any class or instance method as a source of objects.
 If it declares a instance method, Alchemic will ensure that the parent class is instantiated before the method is called.
 This allows the method to make use of those dependencies if it wants to when creating the return object.
 If the method is a class method then Alchemic will simply call it directly.

-### Method arguments

-Now lets look at method arguments.
+### Simple argument values

 Both __AcInitializer__ and __AcMethod__ can take arguments which define where to find the values to pass to the method when it is executed.
 To see more on the types of values that can be used as method arguments, see [Injection types]({{ site.data.pages.injection-values }}).

-#### Simple argument values

 Firstly, you can specify a simple constant or single model search criteria.
-Alchemic will use this information to determine the correct type of the argument.
+Alchemic will use the type of the argument to determine the type of the argument being set.

 {{ site.lang-title-objc }}
 ```objc